2018 Australian ball-tampering scandal: Responses to the investigation and sanctions

 Before the start of play of the fourth Test between Australia and South Africa on 30 March 2018, newly appointed Australian captain Tim Paine, with the support of his players, approached South African captain Faf du Plessis.
 After the national anthems were played, both teams shook hands on the field as a gesture of goodwill and respect.
-Paine hopes that this will become a ritual that symbolises the new direction and attitude his team is taking after the fallout from Cape Town.
+Paine hoped that this would become a ritual that symbolises the new direction and attitude his team would be taking after the fallout from Cape Town.

 While no one contended that the charges and findings against Bancroft, Smith and Warner were not justified, many argued that the sanctions were unprecedented, and that there were flaws in the Cricket Australia (CA) description of the incident.
 Some did not separate the event—an attempt at ball tampering—from the wider charge brought against the trio of bringing the game into disrepute.

 On 29 March 2018, the Australian Cricketers' Association (ACA), which represents the professional first-class cricketers of Australia, released a statement setting out "a number of glaring and clear anomalies in the process to date which causes the ACA to query the severity and proportionality of the proposed sanctions."
 It went on to say that "The ACA continues to provide welfare and legal support to all players" and that "All Australians would understand the right of the players to receive advice from their advisers, peers and family and the time necessary to ensure the sanctions are fair and proportional."
 Some see this as the ACA foreshadowing a challenge to CA over the process and sanctions.

 Du Plessis, who was found guilty of ball tampering in 2013 and again in 2016, sent Smith a text message expressing his sympathy.
 He said that "he's one of the good guys and he's just been caught in a bad place".
 He agreed when asked if he thought that the sanctions were too harsh.
 He noted that the sanctions imposed by CA were far greater than those imposed by the ICC for the same incident, and may send a message to the ICC that "maybe they need to sharpen up."